abcnorio/mixedmethod-rcode/README.md

-﻿# R code used in the book "Subjektive Betrachtungen und objektive Ansichten.
-Qual, Quan und Logik" written by Gürtler & Huber (2023).
+﻿# R code supplement to the book "Subjektive Betrachtungen und objektive Ansichten.
+Qual, Quan und Logik" written by Gürtler & Huber (2023)

-## Languages
+## Resources and languages

-A Spanish version of this README.md can be found at XXX.
+The Spanish version of the book is titled "XXX".
+Both books can be obtained freely from XXX.
+A Spanish version of this README.md can be found in [README-spa.md](./README-spa.md).

 ## Overview